Are you wondering ‘How do window air conditioners work?’

 At the beginning of this article, we mentioned how the blower pulls in room air and along with it comes dust particles.

-Fortunately, window AC units come with an air filter catches all of that.
+Fortunately, window AC units come with an air filter that catches all of that.